Saturday, May 17, 2008

 John C. Garrison

 John C. Garrison, authorJohn C. Garrison is a multitalented intellectual, a virtual ‘renaissance man’ whose varied interests and interdisciplinary studies span the fields of Christian theology, political science, history, psychology, philosophy and tax law.
-Garrison is also the author of two books, The Psychology of the Spirit: A Contemporary System of Biblical Psychology and The New Income Tax Scandal: How Congress Hijacked the Sixteenth Amendment.
+Garrison is also the author of two books, The Psychology of the Spirit: A Contemporary System of Biblical Psychology and The New Income Tax Scandal: How the Income Tax cheats workers out of MILLION$ each year and the corrupt reasons why this happens.
 A third manuscript in the works is Sigmund Freud: How An Atheist Jew Became an Antisemite Christian Heretic.

 Connie Baxter Marlow